resire02/capstone48_intro_to_microcontrollers/docs/lab-1/lab-1.md

 1. How to identify pins on the Curiosity Nano board (and their associated number in code)
 2. A few basic methods common to almost all programs run on the board
-3. How to blink an on board LED.
+3. How to blink an on-board LED.

 Throughout this lab, you will gain a greater understanding of how to work with the board through Arduino IDE, deploy code to the Curiosity Nano board, and identify features on the board.